MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

     If your development changes answers then make sure you have followed the steps on :ref:`preparing a KGO ticket for review.<kgo>`

+    If you suspect there may be a change in answers but none have shown up during testing then run the rose-stem ``all`` group to confirm this.

 ..
 Tip::
     Remember to follow all code-related steps and commit all your changes before running final testing to avoid needing to re-run.